Washington National Cathedral © Jason Dixson Photography

 Swingers

 Add a mini golf experience to your next meeting at the Puttery, a 19,000-square-foot entertainment center with three themed courses in Penn Quarter.
 Puttery offers several event spaces that can accommodate small gatherings of 10 guests to a venue buyout for up to 400.
 CitySwing, an indoor golf experience founded by BIPOC ex-Tesla executive Tari Cash, features golf simulator suites with lessons and catered team-building activities.
-Swingers brings the indoor fun with undulating golf courses, clubhouses, cocktail bars and gourmet food vendors at their locations in Dupont Circle and Navy Yard.
+Swingers brings the indoor fun with undulating golf courses, clubhouses, cocktail bars and gourmet food vendors at their location in Dupont Circle.
 For a live performance combined with flexible stage presentations, the Anthem at the Wharf can’t be beat for large-scale gatherings.
 Or make your own music at Wok and Roll Karaoke in Chinatown with private event space for up to 40 guests and Live K Karaoke, with 15 private rooms and Japanese barbecue at the Wharf.
 The Smithsonian’s National Zoo’s 163-acre campus in the heart of Washington, D.C.’s Rock Creek Park offers multiple unique venues in its tropical forest Amazonia, new Bird Aviary, LEED Certified elephant hall, Lion-Tiger Hill and more.
 With capacity for 50 to 1,000+, your flock will enjoy hanging with the animals at your next corporate or social event.

 06